meerachotai/benchmark_imprinting/README.md

 If you followed with steps 1 and 2, there is no need to use the -i option, it uses the default.

 Since the Anderson method concatenates reference and annotation files before read mapping, you are required to make sure the chromosome names for different strains are different.
 For this, a function is set up within the script that renames the chromosome names in the files according to strain names, but note that this does NOT apply to all reference and annotation file conventions.

-It is applied automatically, but if you want to skip it, use the option -e.
+The renaming function is used automatically, but if you want to skip it, use the option -e.
 If you followed with steps 1 and 2, do not use -e, and it will work with your files reference and annotation files automatically if you provide the correct location for it under the -x -y -X and -Y options.

 Below is the function does with some comments and preview of what it does, which might help if you're trying to edit it beforehand.